MicBan/Udacity_project_nanodegree/README.md

 - matplotlib

 Due to size restrictions there is missing a file DogVGG16Data.npz which should be normally found in the bottleneck_features folder.
 For this reason a part of the code won't work however that does not impact the final algorithm.
+Note that there are missing data due to Udacity project submission requirements.

 ## Project Motivation<a name="motivation"></a>